anishacharya/GM-Matching/README.md

 However, under data corruption (e.g., mislabeled or adversarial examples), the **empirical mean is unreliable** — even a single outlier can arbitrarily distort it.

-To counter this, we introduce **Robust Moment Matching** — where we match the subset’s mean to a **robust estimator** of the dataset’s central tendency, rather than the standard empirical mean.
+To counter this, we introduce **Robust Moment Matching** — where we match the subset's mean to a **robust estimator** of the dataset's central tendency, rather than the standard empirical mean.

 ---